ximon18/terraform-digitalocean-docker-registry/README.md

     docker restart registry

 ## Known issues
-- At the time of writing the module deploys v2.5.2 of the Docker Registry as the newer version suffers from a backend panic with Digital Ocean Spaces.
+- At the time of writing the module deploys v2.5.2 of the Docker Registry as the newer version suffers from a backend panic with DigitalOcean Spaces.
 For more information see: https://github.com/docker/distribution/issues/2695.

 - As this module uses the CertBot HTTP mechanism of proving domain ownership, it cannot be used to deploy the private registry on a domain name that is not accessible from the Lets Encrypt servers on the Internet.